fortify/fortify-ssc-parser-util/README.md

 * Build & publish:
   * `./gradlew clean build`: Clean and build the project
   * `./gradlew build`: Build the project without cleaning
-  * `./gradlew publish`: Publish the project to the local Maven repository, for use by other local projects
+  * `./gradlew publish`: Publish the project to the local Maven repository, for use by other local projects.
+Should usually only be done from a snapshot branch; see [Versioning](#versioning).
   * `./gradlew build`: Build the project without cleaning
 * Version management:
   * `./gradlew printProjectVersion`: Print the current version